Peace Education Program

 — Terrence Mathews, Counselor at Metro West Detention Center, Miami, FL, U.S.A.

-See a variety of perspectives about how the Peace Education Program empowers participants to live more fulfilling lives.
+See a variety of perspectives about how the program empowers participants to live more fulfilling lives.

-See how the Peace Education Program helps those incarcerated at Dominguez State Jail in San Antonio, Texas embark on a journey of self-discovery.
+See how the program helps those incarcerated at Dominguez State Jail in San Antonio, Texas embark on a journey of self-discovery.